Instruments Master Data

 Example:

-Setting up your Instrument Groups
+Setting up your Instruments Groups

-Excel file #3.1 - Instruments.
 This worksheet is used to define the instrument groups to which you will assign your instruments.

 You can create as many instrument groups as you need.